 What we found provides a first systematic, regional and longitudinal assessment of the YEI, that should serve as evidence basis for evaluating the Youth Guarantee as part of the overall EU cohesion policy and ESF programming.
-The YEI funding has been effective in supporting unemployed and inactive youth in aggregated terms especially in regions that have been mostly affected by the economic and financial crisis.
-At the same time, the results of the analysis emphasize the significance of institutional and regional-specific factors in the design and implementation of employment policies targeting the youth population (Tosun et al., 2019; Cabasés et al., 2016; Pastore, 2019).
-While some overall positive effects have been detectable even in presence of structural flaws in public employment services and stakeholders’ cooperation, these crucial issues should be addressed to increase the effectiveness of YG measures after the programming period 2014-2020.
+The YEI funding has contributed to the support of unemployed and inactive youth in aggregated terms especially in regions that have been mostly affected by the economic and financial crisis.
+At the same time, while some overall positive effects have been detectable even in presence of structural flaws in public employment services and stakeholders’ cooperation (Tosun et al., 2019; Cabasés et al., 2016; Pastore, 2019), these crucial issues should be addressed to increase the effectiveness of YG measures after the programming period 2014-2020.
 The evidence provided also points towards inherent challenges for the provision of multilevel policies by the European Union and by European countries, that relate to the multifaceted barriers young people face in the regions they live or work, which may not be fully ameliorated through policy activation alone.
 These results support the need for cohesion policy investments in interventions that connect youth to local labour markets, or that help inactive young people to return to education by establishing solid bridges towards training and education providers.

 Finally, this study presents some limitations.
 We are unable to assess the medium-term effect of the YEI since the available data only cover a period of 5 years (e.g., 2014-2018).
-Further, our focus was on the impact of expenditure on aggregated outcomes, rather than on implementation structures (which we controlled out through fixed effects specifications), as specified in the methodological section.
-We did not consider detailed differences of programmes implemented at regional level, as well as the role played by regional administrative capacities, due to the lack of nuanced institutional data at subnational level that hampered the possibility of accounting for it through systematic comparative analysis.
+Further, our focus was on the impact of expenditure on aggregated outcomes, rather than on implementation structures which we controlled out through fixed effects specifications, due to the lack of nuanced institutional data at subnational level that hampered the possibility of accounting for it through systematic comparative analysis.
 Beyond aggregate results, further analysis should try to unpack what specific measures and institutional conditions – such as administrative capacity of public employment services – would yield a stronger effect or would amplify the effectiveness of YG measures.

 References